Ani768/Rhythm_coder/README.md

 """

-#OUTPUT:
+'''OUTPUT:'''
 The SONG has slight dissonances here and there, about 2 in total!!!!
-Prepare for <br/>  trouble and make it double!! 🎵🎵
+Prepare for   trouble and make it double!! 🎵🎵
 1: DISSONANCE DETECTED!!
 This is not jazz, do not change the scale mate!
 Expected: EOF Received: ID At line: 0
 2: Invalid Song Name – COMPOSITION ERROR Song does not exist